chowiekomba/VarietyOfTotems/README.md

 ## 🧤 Items

 - ### ⚡ Totem Shard
-This is the main item used to craft totems.
+This is the main item used to craft totems.<br>
+A Vex, Ravanger, Ender Dragon, and Warden now drop Totem Shards.
 <details>
 <summary>📸 Screenshots</summary>